 To make yogurt a low-carb snack, pair it with some nuts.
 You can boost its flavor by adding a little cinnamon, vanilla extract, and natural zero-carb sweetener such as Stevia.

-Edamame is unripe, green soybean.
-These are packed with a lot of nutrients.
+Edamame is an unripe, green soybean.
+They are packed with a lot of nutrients.

-A half a cup of edamame contains only 7 grams of carbs and around 9 grams of plant-based proteins.
+- Half a cup of edamame contains only 7 grams of carbs and approximately 9 grams of plant-based proteins.

 For a simple snack made with this ingredient:

-- Out the mixture in a microwave for around 1 minute;
+- Microwave the mixture for approximately 1 minute

-- It will be ready if it is tender; and
+- It is ready when it is tender

-The cheese is also rich in bone-building vitamins such as phosphorus and calcium.
+- The cheese is rich in bone-building vitamins such as phosphorus and calcium.

-A common addition you can use in a cottage cheese recipe is fruit.
+A common addition that can be used in a cottage cheese recipe is fruit.

-If you want it to be savory and lower in carbs, then use avocado slices, chopped green onions, hot sauce, and cherry tomatoes in place of fruits.
+If you want it to be savory and low in carbs, use avocado slices, chopped green onions, hot sauce, and cherry tomatoes in place of fruits.

-What’s more, these seeds are rich in zinc, vital for optimal metabolism and immune health (14).
+- Furthermore, these seeds are rich in zinc, which is vital for optimal metabolism and immune health (21).

 To make cinnamon toasted pumpkin seeds:

-- Bake them at 150 degrees Celsius in the oven for about 45 minutes; and
+- Bake them at 150 degrees Celsius in the oven for approximately 45 minutes

 The best snacks with low calories contain fewer carbs.
 A bento box is a container that is compartmentalized to hold as many different food items as possible.